BIO324 Plant Adaptation to Climate and Pollution

 • Can define and discuss the meaning of acclimation, phenotypic plasticity, evolutionary adaptation, stress, resistance, tolerance.
 Can give examples of such phenomena.

-• Can describe and explain how temperature, water, light, CO2, salt and pollutants affect physiological processes, cause stress, and regulate growth and development.
+• Can describe and explain how temperature, water, light, CO2, salt and pollutants affect physiological processes and may cause stress and regulate growth and development.
 Can describe and explain interactions in the effects that these factors have on plants.

 • Can describe and explain mechanisms that enable plants to cope with different types of abiotic stress.